 A web designer’s toolbox is a comprehensive set of weapons serving different purposes.

 For mere design functions, web designers typically use tools like Adobe Photoshop, Illustrator, Figma, or other graphic design software that enables high-level design of a web application.
 For ready-made components, they’ll rely on resources like stock photography, graphic assets, font & icon libraries, and color palettes.
+All these elements come together to create a stunning brand with perfect fonts, making the website visually appealing and engaging for visitors.

 Finally, to deliver designs that meet technical specifications, they’ll utilize image optimization and compression tools.
 Web designers may also use Zeplin, a tool that acts as a middleman between them and the developers, helping to deliver and code the designs more efficiently.